mgalardini/pyseer/docs/tutorial.rst

    :align: center

 There is a drop after about 8 dimensions, so we will use this many.
 This is subjective, and you may choose to include many more.
+This is a sensitivity/specificity tradeoff -- choosing more components is more likely to reduce false positives from population structure, at the expense of power.
+Using more components will also slightly increase computation time.

 We can now run the analysis on the COGs::